MaibornWolff/dcos-opendistro/README.md

 ## Acknowledgements

 This framework is based heavily on the [DC/OS Elastic service](https://github.com/mesosphere/dcos-elastic-service/) and was developed using a fork of [dcosdev](https://github.com/mesosphere/dcosdev).
-Thanks to Mesosphere for providing these tools.
+Thanks to [D2iQ](https://d2iq.com) for providing these tools.

 ## Disclaimer